Dream City Dispatch: Community Buildings, Designed by GIANT Kids (and Their Families) at Babcock Public Library in Connecticut

 Putnum Race Track imagines a place where spectatorship is part of the experience - because public events are how communities gather.

-Double Ice Cream turns dessert into destination - proof that a building can be both delicious and architectural.
+Double Ice Cream turns dessert into a destination - proof that a building can be both delicious and architectural.

 A kid-designed city doesn’t separate “play” from “public good.”
 It treats play like a fundamental design requirement.